 - 1. Launch VMD. - 2.
 Within the VMD main window, choose the Extensions menu. - 3.
-In the Extensions menu select Analysis \rightarrow Multiple Alignment. - 4.
-A dialog box will appear indicating that a preferences file could not be found.
-Press the Yes button to have MultiSeq create one for you.

-5. MultiSeq will notify you that you must select a directory in which to store metadata databases.
+In the Extensions menu select Analysis $\rightarrow$ MultiSeq. - 4.
+MultiSeq will notify you that you must select a directory in which to store metadata databases.
 Press the OK button.